SAP/cloud-security-services-integration-library/README.md

 # Download and Installation
 Build results are published to maven central: https://search.maven.org/search?q=com.sap.cloud.security

-To download and install the this project clone this repository via:
+To download and install this project clone this repository via:
 ```
 git clone https://github.com/SAP/cloud-security-xsuaa-integration
 cd cloud-security-xsuaa-integration
-mvn package
+mvn clean install
 ```
-*Note:* Use this is you want to enhance this xsuaa integration libraries.
-The buid results are also available on maven central.
+*Note:* Use this if you want to enhance this xsuaa integration libraries.
+The build results are also available on maven central.

 # Limitations
 Libraries and information provided here is around the topic of integrating with the xsuaa service.
 General integration into other OAuth authorization servers is not the primary focus.